BERGAMOT (Citrus bergamia)

 Sudachi is a variety of citrus originating in Japan and used in a similar way as Yuzu.
 The fruit is small, round and green turning yellow / orange when completely ripe.
 The juice is used as a replacement for vinegar, and the zest is considered more aromatic than either lemons or limes.
 The fruit ripens April - June.
 Sudachi is a small to medium tree reaching 4 - 5 metres when grown in the ground in ideal conditions.

 The tangelo is a cross between mandarin and grapefruit.
 Minneola is the most well-known of the tangelo varieties commonly available in Australia.
-The fruit ripens in winter and is round or bell shaped with a distinct neck at the top, loose skin that is easy to peel, very juicy and has a sweet flavour with slight grapefruit characteristics.
+The fruit ripens in winter and is round or bell shaped with a distinct neck at the top.
+It has loose skin that is easy to peel, the flesh is very juicy and has a sweet flavour with slight grapefruit characteristics.
 The tree is a medium grower, reaching to 5 metres in good conditions and the dark orange fruit contrasts beautifully against the glossy, green leaves.

 Tangelos are a cross between a mandarin and a grapefruit with bright orange skin and some tartness to the flavour like a grapefruit.
 This variety has medium - large, bright orange / red mandarin-like fruit with a very juicy, soft flesh and some seeds.
 The rind fits tightly to the flesh.
 They are an attractive container plant or a feature tree reaching to 5 metres in ideal conditions and will produce a heavy crop.
 The fruit ripens late winter to spring.
 If you already have an orange or a mandarin, then a tangelo is next!